 3/22/2012Remember Jules Verne?
 The guy who went around the world in 80 days?

-He didn’t have to deal with airports and train stations and ferries.
+He didn’t have to deal with airports and train stations and ferries and buses.

 3/14/2012People in business class and first class need to feel important and special.